 behavioral changes.
 One of these changes may include “hoarding”.
 While hoarding is often harmless, it can become a health and safety issue for the person with dementia.

 When I worked in nursing homes I often worked with patients with dementia and they would sometimes become agitated.
-One trick that I used that usually worked well was to redirect my patient to a new topic.
+One trick that I used that usually worked well was to redirect my patient to a new topic and sometimes even to move them to a different room.

-If I knew them and knew of a topic that they enjoyed then I would redirect them to that.
+If I knew them and knew of a topic or task that they enjoyed then I would redirect them to that.

 Here are some tips on how to use the Redirection Technique: